githedgehog/docs/docs/user-guide/connections.md

 ### MCLAG-Domain

-Used to define a pair of MCLAG switches with Session and Peer link between them.
-Switches should be configured as an MCLAG pair which requires them to be in a single redundancy group of type `mclag` and Connection with type `mclag-domain` between them.
+MCLAG-Domain connections define a pair of MCLAG switches with Session and Peer link between them.
+Switches should be configured as an MCLAG, pair which requires them to be in a single redundancy group of type `mclag` and Connection with type `mclag-domain` between them.
 MCLAG switches should also have the same `spec.ASN` and `spec.VTEPIP`.

 ```yaml
 apiVersion: wiring.githedgehog.com/v1alpha2